-The term "minor" is not defined in Megan's Law.32 The Appellate Division in Farkas opined that the term minor "is not otherwise expressly defined in our Criminal Code" although two conflicting definitions appear in Title 2C.33 Without referencing either statutory definition, the Court determined that the word "minor" was not a technical term and applied what it considered to be "the generally accepted meaning, according to the approved usage of the language."34
+The term "minor" is not defined in Megan's Law.32 The Appellate Division in Farkas opined that the term minor "is not otherwise expressly defined in our Criminal Code" although two inconsistent definitions appear in Title 2C.33 Without referencing either statutory definition, the Court determined that the word "minor" was not a technical term and applied what it considered to be "the generally accepted meaning, according to the approved usage of the language."34

 The Farkas Court examined a number of sources in an attempt to define the term "minor" for purposes of Megan's Law.
 First, the Court noted that the term "minor" is defined by Black's Law Dictionary as "[s]omeone who has not reached full legal age."35 The Court also examined Title 9 to see who the Legislature considers to be an adult.
-Here, the Court noted that "every person
+Here, the Court noted that "every person 18 or more years of age shall in all ... matters and for all purposes be deemed an adult."36 Based upon these two uses, the Court concluded that "the plain, ordinary, and well-accepted meaning of minor... is a person who is under the age of eighteen."37

 27 Id.
 The Defendant also argued that because he had not been advised of the Megan's Law requirements at that the time of his 1996 plea and sentence that he could not be sentenced to comply with them.
 This argument exceeds the scope of this memorandum and will not be discussed herein.
 For a thoughtful analysis of this argument, see id. at 6-9.
 See State v.
 Sisco, 2014 WL 300822 (App.
 Div.
 Jan.
 29, 2014) (rejecting defendant's argument that a sixteen-year-old was not a minor pursuant to the definition of "child" contained in the 2003 version of N.J.S.
 2C:24-4(b)(1).
+28 Id.